kanidm/kanidm/kanidm_book/src/sync/freeipa.md

 In addition to this, you must make some configuration changes to FreeIPA to enable synchronisation.

+You can find the name of your 389 Directory Server instance with:

+    dsconf --list

+Using this you can show the current status of the retro changelog plugin to see if you need to change it's configuration.

+    dsconf <instance name> plugin retro-changelog show
+    dsconf slapd-DEV-KANIDM-COM plugin retro-changelog show

-You must modify the retro changelog plugin to include the full scope of the database suffix.
+You must modify the retro changelog plugin to include the full scope of the database suffix so that the sync tool can view the changes to the database.
+Currently dsconf can not modify the include-suffix so you must do this manually.

+You need to change the `nsslapd-include-suffix` to match your FreeIPA baseDN here.
+You can access the basedn with:

+    ldapsearch -H ldaps://<IPA SERVER HOSTNAME/IP> -x -b '' -s base namingContexts
+    # namingContexts: dc=ipa,dc=dev,dc=kanidm,dc=com

+You should ignore `cn=changelog` and `o=ipaca` as these are system internal namingContexts.
+You can then create an ldapmodify like the following.

 ```
 {{#rustdoc_include ../../../iam_migrations/freeipa/00config-mod.ldif}}
 ```

+And apply it with:

+    ldapmodify -f change.ldif -H ldaps://<IPA SERVER HOSTNAME/IP> -x -D 'cn=Directory Manager' -W
+    # Enter LDAP Password:

-You must then restart your FreeIPA server.
+You must then reboot your FreeIPA server.

 ## Running the Sync Tool Manually

-You can perform a dry run with the sync tool manually to check your configurations are correct.
+You can perform a dry run with the sync tool manually to check your configurations are correct and that the tool can synchronise from FreeIPA.

     kanidm-ipa-sync [-c /path/to/kanidm/config] -i /path/to/kanidm-ipa-sync -n
     kanidm-ipa-sync -i /etc/kanidm/ipa-sync -n